These Irish quotes will give you a different perspective on nearly anything that is going on in your life.

 The Irish have a unique yet colorful and complicated history that dates back thousands of years.

-Though the country has gone through changes, they have maintained its identity and culture in various ways.
+Though the country has changed, they have maintained its identity and culture in various ways.

 Tell us your favorite Irish quote in the comment section below.